arturh85/docker-pootle-serge/README.md

 Pootle+Serge Docker Container
 =======================

-Fork of https://github.com/1drop/pootle with an updated version of [Pootle](https://pootle.translatehouse.org/) and integrated [Serge](https://serge.io/).
+Fork of https://github.com/1drop/pootle with an updated version of Pootle and integrated Serge based on https://github.com/evernote/serge-dockerfiles.

-Pootle is a Community localization server - Get your community translating your software into their languages.
+- [Pootle](https://pootle.translatehouse.org/) is a Community localization server - Get your community translating your software into their languages.
-Serge is a Free, Open-Source Solution for Continuous Localization
+- [Serge](https://serge.io/) is a Free, Open-Source Solution for Continuous Localization

 ## Environment Variables: